andrewjka/FacilityAccessService/README.md

 This layer also includes validation of service input data and validation of business entities.
 Additionally, it publishes events according to business logic.
-Simply put, it implements high-level logic, while the implementation of repository and the like interfaces used here is moved to other projects and tightly coupled with a specific database.
+Simply put, it implements high-level logic, while the implementation of repository and the like interfaces used here is moved to other projects and tightly coupled with a specific technologies.

 **References:** *Business, Business.Validation, Event*.